electricimp/vscode/README.md

 ### Build And Run Code ###

-To build code and deploy it, select the **View > Command Palette... > imp: Deploy Project** menu item.
+To build code and deploy it, use **View > Command Palette... > imp: Deploy Project**.

-This action uploads the agent and the device code to the impCloud™ server, and restarts all of the devices assigned to the target Device Group.
+This action pre-processes and then uploads the agent and the device code to the impCloud™ server.
+Finally, it restarts all of the devices assigned to the target Device Group.

-If you want to run your code on specific devices and view the logs from those devices, you need to select them using the **View > Command Palette... > imp: Add Device to current DG** menu item.
-The **imp: Remove Device from current DG** menu item removes a device from the project’s Device Group.
+If you want to run your code on specific devices and view the logs from those devices, you need to select them using **View > Command Palette... > imp: Add Device to current DG**.
+The **imp: Remove Device from current DG** command removes a device from the project’s Device Group.

 **Note** It isn’t necessary to assign a device to the Device Group to build and deploy your code to the group.
 If you don’t have any devices assigned to the Device Group, you can still work on the code and see any compilation errors reported by the server.